 Tombstone, Arizona, brings history to life with reenactments, actors, and landmarks.
 You don’t need to have watched Westerns to have a wonderful experience at Tombstone.
 You will walk on the same dusty street as Wyatt Earp and Doc Holliday.

 Wyatt Earp arrived in Tombstone in December 1879— the town was booming after a silver rush.
 Hollywood loved the story of Tombstone—the gunfight at the O.K.
 Corral with Wyatt Earp, Doc Holliday, and others.
 The town survived multiple fires and gunfights and continues to live up to the legend of “The Town Too Tough to Die.”
+Many of Tombstone’s top attractions run on scheduled showtimes or tours, so plan at least two full days to experience everything at a relaxed pace.

 Table of Contents